xue160709/Local-LLM-User-Guideline/README.md

 6. Add the above document to the workspace to start Embedding and have a conversation.
 ![16.png](images/16.png)

 #### 3.Reor
 ![13.jpg](images/13.jpg)
 **Introduction**: Reor is a desktop note-taking app powered by artificial intelligence: it automatically links related ideas, answers questions in notes, and provides semantic search.
 All content is stored locally, and users can edit notes using a Markdown editor like Obsidian.

-**Official website and download address**: https://www.reorproject.org/
+**Official website and download url**: https://www.reorproject.org/

 **Operating System:** Windows, Mac